svoddi/shopify-minicart/README.md

 2. Javascript for mini-cart

+3. CSS for styling (edit styling as per requirements)

 Add template snippet and javascript on theme.liquid

-3. CSS for styling (edit styling as per requirements)
+Add CSS on themes .scss/.css